Documents May 23, 2026 8 min read

 The Bottom Line

 If your bottleneck is storage, you need document management.
 If your bottleneck is knowing what's still missing across your clients — which, for most preparers in season, is the real one — you need a tax document organizer that tracks completion status.
-Look for the questionnaire-to-checklist flow, live status with a portfolio view, automated reminders, and easy mobile uploads.
+Look for the questionnaire-to-checklist flow, live status with a portfolio view, one-click reminders that name what's missing, and easy mobile uploads.
 FinishTax includes all of it and is free for up to 3 clients, so you can watch the completion tracking work with real clients before paying anything.

 See who's ready to prep at a glance